shaniber/pathfinder_characters/Lighthouse Kid.md

 			Duration: Instantaneous
 			Range: Close (35 ft.)
 			Components: V, S
+			SR: No
-			SR: No	Effect: You determine whether a creature, object, or area has been poisoned or is poisonous.
+			Effect: You determine whether a creature, object, or area has been poisoned or is poisonous.
 			Target: Or Area one creature, one object, or a 5-ft. cube
-			DESC: You determine whether a creature, object, or area has been poisoned or is poisonous.

 		Mage Hand (Transmutation)
 			Saves: None